clarencesyl/Auto_Login/README.md

 Does not work with websites that require 2FA when logging in.

+Follow comments in code and make changes accordingly.

 ### Pre-requisites
 1. Install Google Chrome.
 2. pip install selenium.